kashishsinghal13/EasyPrice/README.md

-# PriceTracker
+# EasyPrice

-PriceTracker is a web application designed to help users track the prices of various products over time.
+EasyPrice is a web application designed to help users track the prices of various products over time.
 It allows users to monitor price changes and get notifications when the price drops to a desired level.

 ## Features